gamblevore/speedie/Documentation/Errors.md

             do_something_with(b)

 Again, this handles all the error codes that could happen.
 Like the file not existing, being a folder, lacking permissions, or anything.
 The C++ version doesn't even tell you what happened, or why, or what file-path it was! **Sure** you can extend your code to do all that, but in Speedie this happens automatically.

+You might be wondering _"Where is all the code?"_ and _"I'll bet the speedie version runs slower!"_.
+In fact, speedie if you examine the C-code generated (Speedie can compile to C), you'll see the code is well-written C that is designed to execute fast.
+It probably runs the same speed, or perhaps faster than the C++ version.

+Many of the speedie library equivalent functions are faster than their C++ counterparts.
+Even my `array.sort` function is faster (and safer when given bad sort comparison functions).
+Same with file-reading and writing, string-splitting, and much more.

 ### Rust's Result Types